News from Steve Griffiths

-A partnership with Ivan ‘Ogmios’ Owen arose out of casual conversation.
+My partnership with Ivan ‘Ogmios’ Owen arose out of casual conversation.
 I have known him since he was little.
-He is a musician, film-maker, and battle-rapper: his battles have attracted audiences on YouTube in excess of 100,000.
-He is pretty unorthodox: laid back, witty, with a strong poetic gift and most strikingly, a commitment to progressive ideas: his challenges to mysogeny in his rap battles are a challenge to lazy assumptions.
+He is a musician, film-maker, and battle-rapper: his rap battles have attracted audiences on YouTube in excess of 100,000.
+He is pretty unorthodox: laid back, witty, with a strong poetic gift and most strikingly, a commitment to progressive ideas: his challenges to misogyny in his rap battles are a challenge to lazy assumptions.

-Ivan produced music for five films which amounted to a major contribution to the project:
+Ivan’s music for five films amounted to a major contribution to the project: